bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 ```

 This will execute a [DuckDuckGo](https://duckduckgo.com) search using the
-default browser.
+default browser when `web` is executed.
 I like DuckDuckGo because it provides
 [bang](https://duckduckgo.com/bangs) shortcuts.
 For example, the following will
 do a GitHub search, via the `!gh` bang, for Neovim: